NekrozQliphort/nekrozqliphort.github.io/_posts/2024-07-20-intro-to-std::launder.md

 }
 ```

 So, what's the crux of the issue?
 Look at line 19, specifically `return storage_.value_;`.
 Note that struct `A` contains an `int&` member.
-From the standard mentioned above, this means the original object will no longer automatically refer to the new object, leading to undefined behavior on line 32.
+From the standard mentioned above, this means the name of the original object is not guaranteed to automatically refer to the new object, leading to undefined behavior on line 32.

 # std::launder
 `std::launder` is designed to overcome this issue (among other issues that we'll discuss later).
 By using `std::launder`, we can avoid undefined behavior by modifying line 19 to `constexpr T &operator*() & noexcept { return *std::launder(&storage_.value_); }`.